liehendr/xadf/README.md

 Instead of just using alias, and do all of the steps described in previous section manually, I want to have them be done automatically with a script.
 The goal is to have a single script that will handle installation (cloning repo with separate git directory, checking out to correct branch, syncing repo contents to home directory, set up helper configuration files so we can use the tool on the next login or new terminal sessions), and can function as an alias to git with separate git directory (essentially an alias for `git --git-dir=$xadfdir --work-tree=$HOME`, where `$xadfdir` is declared in the aforementioned helper configuration file) for day to day use.

-Since I already have working `.bashrc` configurations in most of my machines and setups (especially my android's termux), I want the mechanism to be minimally invasive to `.bashrc`.
+Since I already have a working `.bashrc` configurations in most of my machines and setups (especially my android's termux), I want the mechanism to be minimally invasive to `.bashrc`.
 We could later decide to track `.bashrc` in separate machine-specific branches, or the produced configuration files in `~/.config/xadf` (`$xadfconfig`) if necessary.
 We should also distinguish `.local` and `.config` use.
 I want `.local` to be used to store custom functions and templates, while `.config` folder to specifically store `xadf` related configurations, or configuration files of custom functions or custom scripts shipped with `xadf` in `~/.local/{bin,xadf}`

 The following subsections will outline the basic directory structures, specification of configuration files and config constructor files, and specification of `xadf` itself.
 We will also outline installation, uninstallation, and usage.